-A new combination of testosterone and nestorone transdermal gels for male hormonal contraception
+A new combination of testosterone and nestorone transdermal gels for male hormonal contraception (HTML)

 Ilani,Niloufar; Roth,Mara Y.; Amory,John K.; Swerdloff,Ronald S.; Dart,Clint; Page,Stephanie T.; Bremner,William J.; Sitruk-Ware,Regine; Kumar,Narender; Blithe,Diana; Wang,Christina

 Journal of Clinical Endocrinology and Metabolism 97(10): 3476-3486

 Publication date: 2012